great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ### Key Schema Expectations

-Let's explore core Expectations for schema validation, delving into their practical applications and
+Explore core Expectations for schema validation, delving into their practical applications and nuances:
-nuances:

 **1. `expect_column_to_exist`**:
 Ensures the presence of a specified column in your dataset.
 This Expectation is foundational for